facebook/react/docs/docs/integrating-with-other-libraries.md

 [Try it on CodePen.](http://codepen.io/wacii/pen/OWZJMQ?editors=0010)

+## Integrating with Model Layers

+React has little opinion on how data is stored or updated and so it can be easily integrated with the model layer from other frameworks.
+Models may be consumed as is or extracted using containers for better separation of concerns.
+Both approaches will be demonstrated using Backbone.

 ### Using Backbone Models in React components

 The simplest way to consume Backbone models and collections from a React component is to listen to the various change events and manually force an update.